scottaxcell/cs555-assignment1/README.md

 * report path corruption to controller
 * add error detection by hashing on reads and writes
 * write metadata to header of file data being written per chunk
+* refresh state by reading from disk on initialization

 ### Client
 * ask controller for chunk servers to write chunk to